owlowlyowl/pytest-ditto/README.md

 are a range of persistence formats that can be used.

 ### @ditto Marks
-If the default persistence format, `pickle`, isn't appropriate this can be specified per test by using `ditto` marks - customised `pytest` mark decorators.
+If the default persistence format, `pickle`, isn't appropriate different formats can be specified per test by using `ditto` marks - customised `pytest` mark decorators.